Puja Services and Offerings

 Our karmic conditions are specially connected with ancestors and long-deceased relatives.
 A Puja can help to purify and uplift them even if they have already been reborn elsewhere.

-The Puja is done at the temple on your and your loved one’s behalf.
 If possible, please provide the photograph(s) and names of your deceased relatives or loved ones.

 • Smoke offering